Demi Lovato Speaks Out About Her Overdose For The First Time In Instagram Post, Says She’ll ‘Keep Fighting

 For the first time since being hospitalized for an apparent drug overdose on July 24, pop singer Demi Lovato is speaking out.
-She took to Instagram Sunday to personally thank fans and others for their support and to share her thoughts on her current situation.
+She took to Instagram on Sunday to personally thank fans and others for their support and to share her thoughts on her current situation.
 The 25-year-old started with “I have always been transparent about my journey with addiction” and continued by explaining that it’s an illness that doesn’t just go away.
 It’s something she has to keep working at and trying to overcome.
 The songstress admitted that she has “not done that yet.”

-Lovato celebrated six years of sobriety in March but then released an album in June that included the song “Sober” that seemed to indicate she had relapsed with lyrics like “Momma, I’m not sober anymore” and “I’m sorry that I’m here again, I promise I’ll get help.”
+Lovato celebrated six years of sobriety in March, but then released an album in June that included the song “Sober” that seemed to indicate she had relapsed with lyrics like “Momma, I’m not sober anymore,” and “I’m sorry that I’m here again, I promise I’ll get help.”

 In her Instagram post, Demi Lovato thanked God for letting her live and her fans for their “positive thoughts and prayers” that helped her “navigate through this difficult time.”
 She added her thanks to the medical staff at Cedars-Sinai Medical Center, saying, “Without them I wouldn’t be here writing this letter to all of you.”
 Lovato ended her post with a commitment to her recovery.